-While living in Canada is generally much safer than living in many other countries, there is still a growing trend of cybercrime attacks.
+While there are many VPNs in Canada, it is is generally much safer than living in many other countries, there is still a growing trend of cybercrime attacks.
 VPNs are specifically designed to curb such issues by protecting your privacy while you surf the net.

 Whether you want to use a VPN for torrenting, accessing geo-blocked media content, or just to protect your privacy from unwanted eyes, we have researched and listed the top 10 VPN for Canada.

-There are hundreds of VPN service providers in the market, but not all of them are as trustworthy as they seem.
+There are many VPNs in Canada, but not all of them are as trustworthy as they seem.
 Below are a few criteria we have looked into when shortlisting our list of VPNs: